File (im_file)

 File

 This mandatory directive specifies the name of the input file to open.
-It may be given more than once in a single im_file module instance.
+It may be used more than once in a single im_file module instance.
 The value must be a string type expression.
 If the expression in the File directive is not a constant string (it contains functions, field names, or operators), it will be evaluated before each event is written to the file (and after the Exec is evaluated).
 For relative filenames, you should be aware that NXLog Agent changes its working directory to "/" unless the global SpoolDir is set to something else.
 On Windows systems, the directory separator is the backslash (\).
 For compatibility reasons the forward slash (/) character can be also used as the directory separator, but this only works for filenames not containing wildcards.
 If the filename is specified using wildcards, the backslash (\) should be used for the directory separator.
 Filenames on Windows systems are treated case-insensitively, but case-sensitively on Unix/Linux.

 Wildcards are supported in filenames and directories.
 Wildcards are not regular expressions but are patterns commonly used by Unix shells to expand filenames (also known as "globbing").